A Bullet for the General: Plot

-Elías' emissary arrives, but is pursued by army troops.
+Elías' emissary arrives but is pursued by the Mexican army troops.
 Tate and Chuncho use the machine gun to decimate the troops, but nearly all of Chuncho's remaining gang is killed in the firefight.
 Unseen by the others, Tate also kills the emissary.
 Adelita, Chuncho's last surviving loyal gang member, abandons the pair after her lover, Pepito, is killed in the battle.
 During the ride to Elías' camp, Tate falls victim to a malaria attack.
 While getting quinine pills for Tate, Chuncho finds a golden bullet among his possessions; Tate later claims that the bullet is a good luck charm.

-Chuncho and Tate arrive at Elías' camp the next morning, where they encounter several starving revolutionaries.
-Chuncho sells the guns and is paid five thousand pesos, before learning from Elías that the people of San Miguel were massacred by the army.
-Realising his irresponsibility, Chuncho allows himself to be taken away to be executed by Santo, one of the sole survivors of the attack.
-Meanwhile, Tate, from a high vantage point, shoots Elías and kills Santo before Chuncho's sentence can be carried out.
+Chuncho and Tate arrive at Elías' camp after two days, where they encounter several starving revolutionaries.
+Chuncho sells the guns and is paid five thousand pesos before learning from Elías that the people of San Miguel were massacred by the army while he was away.
+Realizing his irresponsibility, Chuncho allows himself to be taken away to be executed by Santo, the sole survivor of the attack.
+Meanwhile, Tate, from a high vantage point, shoots Elías first and then quickly kills El Santo before Chuncho's sentence can be carried out.
 Tate escapes as Elías' doctors pronounce his death: shot in the head with a golden bullet.

 Weeks later, Chuncho, now an impoverished beggar, tracks Tate to a hotel in Ciudad Juarez and tries to shoot him.
 Tate, insisting that he has been waiting for him, gives him a half-share of the reward he received from the Mexican Government for assassinating Elías: 100,000 pesos in gold.
 Chuncho, astonished by Tate's apparent loyalty and friendship, visits a barber, a tailor and a brothel.

 The next morning the pair prepare to leave for a new life in the United States.
 However, when Chuncho watches as Tate cuts through a line to buy their train tickets, he begins to reconsider their relationship and his responsibilities.
 Learning that he had been further manipulated by Tate through his pretending to be an army prisoner, Chuncho suddenly declares that, although they are friends, he must kill him.
-Tate asks why, to which Chuncho replies "¿Quién sabe?" before shooting him.
-Tate's body begins its return to the United States, while Chuncho, laughing manically, tosses his bag of money to a group of peasants and flees from the authorities down an external corridor of carriages, exhorting the poor to buy dynamite instead of bread.
+Tate asks why, to which Chuncho replies "¿Quién sabe?", before shooting Tate dead while he is boarding the slowly moving train.
+The police arrive at the station and Tate's body begins its return to the United States while Chuncho, laughing maniacally, tosses his bag of money to a group of peasants near him and flees from the authorities down an external corridor of carriages, happily shouting and exhorting the poor to buy dynamite instead of bread.